WWE News: Injured Superstar Scheduled To Be At ‘Monday Night Raw’ And Could Return To Action

-As the “Road to WrestleMania” continued, WWE ended up being plagued by a series of injuries that ended up causing the company to change a good bit of their plans.
+On the “Road to WrestleMania,” the WWE was plagued by a series of injuries that ended up causing the company to change a good bit of their plans.
 Dean Ambrose’s injury caused a huge hiccup in the long-awaited reunion of The Shield and it led to Jason Jordan being put in his place.
-Well, soon after, the former tag team champion suffered an injury of his own, but now, it’s time for one of them to make their return to the ring.
+Soon after, the former tag team champion suffered an injury of his own, but now, it’s time for one of them to make their return to the ring.

 Well, let’s just say it isn’t going to be the “Lunatic Fringe” just yet.